saadarif/BannerMarksShiny/Readme.md

 ## Instructions

-1. Enter the course component as it appears on Banner and the header with the relevant component scores in your marksheet should be the same (eg. CWS2WEEk6).

-2. Upload the template file for the course component as exported from Banner. **This file should be in the *.xlsx* format**.
+1. Upload the template file for the course component as exported from Banner. **This file should be in the *.xlsx* format**.

-3. Upload your marksheet.
-Download this sheet from Moodle. **IMPORTANT**: Don't Change anything in the downloaded sheet except the headers for the CW scores, and these match their component name on Banner (eg. CWS2WEEk6). *Save this file as .xlsx*
+2. Upload your marksheet.
+Download this sheet from Moodle. **IMPORTANT**:
+- make sure this file has column headers as its first row, and values follow immediately, i.e. a tidy table
+- student IDS appear under a column called "Username" (moodle default)
+- If a student did not attempt a component, leave that cell as blank or with "-" (defualt moodle NA value)
+- *Save this file as .xlsx*

+3. Select the column from **your marksheet** that contains the scores for the component template uploaded in **step 1**

 4. Download the file using the button.
 This file should be able to be imported into Banner as is!!!